 - NECESSARY CARE: Providing you with the appropriate healthcare, where necessary.
 The Law refers to this as ‘protecting your vital interests’ where you may be in a position not to be able to consent.

 - LAW: Sometimes the Law obliges us to provide your information to an organisation.

-What do I do if I am not happy with how you have handled my information?
+23. What do you do if you are not happy with how we have handled your information?

 We really want to make sure you’re happy, but we understand that sometimes things can go wrong.
 If you or your parents or adults with parental responsibility are unhappy with any part of our data-processing methods, you can complain.
 For more information, visit ico.org.uk and select ‘Raising a concern’.
 We always make sure the information we give you is up to date.
 Any updates will be published here on our website, and on our leaflets.

 If you have a concern about the way we handle your personal data or have a complaint about what we are doing, with your data or how we have used or handled your personal and/or healthcare information, then please contact our Data Protection Officer.

 You also have a right to raise any concern or complaint with the UK information regulator: Information Commissioner’s Office (ICO)

 The only website this Privacy Notice applies to is the Surgery’s website.
 If you use a link to any other website from the Surgery’s website, then you will need to read their respective privacy notice.
 We take no responsibility (legal or otherwise) for the content of other websites.